 Step 1 – Resolve scar tissue adhesions and facilitate healing

-Perhaps the most critical most critical step is to treat the scar tissue adhesions.
+Perhaps the most critical step is to treat the scar tissue adhesions.
 These adhesions are a sign that the quadricep/patellar tendon (or other surrounding muscles) are not healthy, and unhealthy tissue will not respond as well to traditional stretches and exercises – think of trying to stretch out that rubber band caked with glue.
 Resolving scar tissue adhesions is a critical step in resolving patellar tendinopathy, but it is often a missed or underappreciated step as many practitioners do not have the clinical skills to address this problem.

 Scar tissue adhesions do not resolve with stretching or traditional massage or soft tissue methods, but instead must be treated with specialized techniques.
 One of the most effective methods is to use a technique known as Active Release Techniques (ART).
 For those who are unfamiliar with this treatment method, ART is a new and highly successful hands-on treatment method that was specifically designed to identify and address scar tissue adhesions that are interfering with the normal movement of the body.